codefuse-ai/MFTCoder/README.md

 ## News
 🔥🔥 [2024/01/17] We released MFTCoder v0.3.0, mainly for MFTCoder-accelerate.
-It now supports new models like Mixtral(MoE), Deepseek-coder, chatglm3.
+It now supports new models like Mixtral(MoE), DeepSeek-coder, chatglm3.
 It supports FSDP as an option.
 It also supports Self-paced Loss as a solution for convergence balance in Multitask Fine-tuning.

-🔥🔥 [2024/01/17] [CodeFuse-Deepseek-33B](https://huggingface.co/codefuse-ai/CodeFuse-Deepseek-33B) has been released, achieving a pass@1 (greedy decoding) score of 78.7% on HumanEval.
+🔥🔥 [2024/01/17] [CodeFuse-DeepSeek-33B](https://huggingface.co/codefuse-ai/CodeFuse-DeepSeek-33B) has been released, achieving a pass@1 (greedy decoding) score of 78.7% on HumanEval.
 It achieves top1 win-rate on Bigcode Leardboard.

 🔥🔥 [2024/01/17] [CodeFuse-Mixtral-8x7B](https://huggingface.co/codefuse-ai/CodeFuse-Mixtral-8X7B) has been released, achieving a pass@1 (greedy decoding) score of 56.1% on HumanEval.